 The Player Progress Reset option resets a player’s progress in a multi-step campaign.
 This effectively removes them from a campaign and resets them back to the start.

-The rules of engagement priority score lets you prioritize the order in which to consider campaigns, lowest to highest, as a player may qualify for more than one campaign but your global rules of engagement may specify that only one message can be delivered per day.
+The rules of engagement priority score lets you prioritize the order of your campaigns, lowest to highest, as a player may qualify for more than one campaign but your global rules of engagement may specify that only one message can be delivered per day.

 You can specify if your campaign should run as an A/B test or not by toggling the A/B Test button.